 The idyllic Hamptons landscape pairs beautifully with the more than 70 pieces of contemporary sculpture that punctuate this magical 16-acre reserve and garden filled with ponds, dunes, and a 1,000-foot hemlock hedge.
 With every turn comes a delightful surprise as you encounter works by everyone from Yoko Ono to Willem de Kooning.
 The reserve is open Wednesday-Sunday from 12:30pm to 5:00pm from April through December; $20 for adults, $10 for seniors.

 Stone Quarry Hill Art Park - Cazenovia, NY

 Credit: @sandrafoyt on Instagram

 Dedicated to providing access to the outdoors and art, Stone Quarry Hill Art Park is nestled on 104-acres with breathtaking views of the bucolic landscape that surrounds it.
-Four miles of earthen, gravel, and grass trails let you explore stunning works by emerging and established artists ranging from monumental sculptures made of reclaimed wood to grazing horses created out of forged steel.
-The park is open daily from dawn until dusk with a pay-what-you-want admission policy, and even has trails for cross-country skiing and snowshoeing in the winter.
+Four miles of earthen, gravel, and grassy trails let you explore stunning works by emerging and established artists ranging from monumental sculptures made of reclaimed wood to grazing horses created out of forged steel.
+The park is open daily from dawn until dusk with a pay-what-you-want admission policy (with a suggested donation of $5/person), and even has trails for cross-country skiing and snowshoeing in the winter.